 (6) Proceedings before the board and judicial review of the action of the board shall be governed by the provisions of chapter 52, title 67, Idaho Code.

-(7) To authorize, by written agreement, the bureau of occupational licenses as agent to act in its interest.
+(7) To authorize, by written agreement, the division of occupational and professional licenses as agent to act in its interest.